IgorFroehner/NEARPriceTwitterBot/README.md

 :us: :us: :us:

 Tweets the NEAR price converted to BRL twice a day.
-You can check an example [here](https://twitter.com/NearBrl).
+You can check an example for USD price [here](https://twitter.com/NEARtoUSD).

 ## Setup